 As Annie tries to negotiate the grief, anger and betrayal that she is experiencing, it falls to her eldest daughter, Suzie, to pursue the truth and delve into the controversial family past, hidden in secret letters, dusty war records and a neglected headstone.
 As Annie becomes less and less able to cope, the pressure for Suzie to deliver an explanation rises and she can only hope that the truth is enough to bring her mother back from the brink.

-The Roots of the Tree is available on the Hive Network, Amazon and other online retailers and it can be ordered from any bookshop – but you won’t find it on the bookshelves yet because like most new books from new authors there isn’t sufficient demand yet for them to stock it.
+The Roots of the Tree is available from Amazon and other online retailers and it can be ordered from any bookshop – but you won’t find it on the bookshelves yet because like most new books from new authors there isn’t sufficient demand yet for them to stock it.
 I’m working on that!